adobe/aem-spa-project-archetype/README.md

 ## Using SPA Starter Kit Archetype

 Archetype `aem-spa-project-archetype` must be available locally (by cloning this repo and building it) or on artifactory.

+You must be in a directory without a `pom.xml` file.
+A sub-folder will be created for the newly created project.

 Starter Kit project can be created using following options:
 - in command line in **interactive** mode